Profound Review 2026: Pricing, Features & Honest Verdict

 Publish an optimized page on Monday, see whether it's appearing in AI responses by Wednesday.
 Most competitors make you wait a full week.
 For teams shipping content on a sprint cadence, that speed difference is real.

-And the SOC 2 Type II certification isn't just a badge — it's a procurement gate.
+And the SOC 2 Type II certification isn't just a badge.
+It's a procurement gate.
 In financial services, healthcare, legal, and government, no SOC 2 means the tool doesn't make it past the vendor review, period.
 Profound is the only LLM visibility tool with this cert, which hands them enterprise deals that competitors can't even bid on.

 Deep competitive intelligence at the citation level